Adult Foreign Language Learning

 MISS JONES: I agree.
 It is a lovely day!

-Mr. Smith is the teacher who teaches Miss Jones that he wants to start a casual conversation.
-Miss Jones learns from the message that Mr. Smith wants to start a casual conversation.
-She then responds and teaches Mr. Smith that she is also willing to engage in a casual conversation.
-As the conversation continues, Mr. Smith teaches Miss Jones that he thinks this the day is beautiful.
-Miss Jones learns what Mr. Smith teaches and then teaches Mr. Smith that she agrees with this message.
+Mr. Smith is the Giver who gives Miss Jones information that he wants to start a casual conversation.
+Miss Jones receives the spoken information and then then responds and gives Mr. Smith inbformation that she is also willing to engage in a casual conversation.
+As the conversation continues, Mr. Smith gives Miss Jones information that he thinks this the day is beautiful.
+Miss Jones receives what Mr. Smith gives her and then gives Mr. Smith spoken information that she agrees with this message.

 The Input of the New Language